16.1. Global dimensioning beam#

 Note

 The imposed load for each function is prescribed in the Eurocodes.
 The building has an office function.
-The corresponding imposed load is \(3 [kN/m^2]\).
-This load is given in [kN/m^2].
-To make this a load per running metre of girder, it should also be multiplied by two times half the centre-to-centre distance.
+As already assumed earlier, the corresponding imposed load is 3 kN/m².
+To make this a load per running metre of girder in kN/m, it should also be multiplied by two times half the centre-to-centre distance.

 Check for ULS (strength)#